julianlk522/FITM/README.md

         -(merge Period / SortBy into same component with unique options set as props) -Other tests
     -handler utils
-        -TestExtractMetaDataFromGoogleAPIsResponse()
-        -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew / expiration -ScanTmapLinks
+        -ScanTmapLinks
         -Increment/DecrementSpellfixRanksForCats
+        -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew / expiration -TestExtractMetaDataFromGoogleAPIsResponse()
     -finish handlers
-        -ensure testing of .FromCats / .SubcatsOfCats methods to ensure problem chars are escaped with no errors -model utils
+        -.FromCats / .SubcatsOfCats methods: ensure problem chars are escaped with no errors -model utils
 -VPS SSH key
 -improve cat count lookup speed with fts5vocab table